zigitar/servers/README.md

 A growing set of community-developed and maintained servers demonstrates various applications of MCP across different domains.

 > **Note:** Community servers are **untested** and should be used at **your own risk**.
 They are not affiliated with or endorsed by Anthropic.
+- **[A2A](https://github.com/GongRzhe/A2A-MCP-Server)** - A mcp server that bridges the Model Context Protocol (MCP) with the Agent-to-Agent (A2A) protocol, enabling MCP-compatible AI assistants (like Claude) to seamlessly interact with A2A agents.
 - **[Ableton Live](https://github.com/Simon-Kansara/ableton-live-mcp-server)** - an MCP server to control Ableton Live.
 - **[Ableton Live](https://github.com/ahujasid/ableton-mcp)** (by ahujasid) - Ableton integration allowing prompt enabled music creation.
 - **[Airbnb](https://github.com/openbnb-org/mcp-server-airbnb)** - Provides tools to search Airbnb and get listing details.